Festival Team

 The Team:

-Tanya Harley, Margery Hookings, Tom Hughes, Joanna Jacobson, Adrien Munden, Annette Smallwood, Graham Shackleton.
+Tanya Harley, Tom Hughes, Joanna Jacobson, Adrien Munden, Annette Smallwood, Graham Shackleton.

 Interviewers 2025: Celia Brayfield, Lucy Brazier, David Burnett, Chris Chibnall, Vanessa Cooper, James Crowden, John Dean, Howard Davies, Daisy Goodwin, Nic Jeune, Prue Keely, Paul Lashmar, Oliver Letwin, Caroline Montagu, Mary Moore, Sophy Roberts, Stuart Rock, Sam Rose, Boris Starling, Helen Stiles, Jason Webster, Jo Willett, Jon Woolcott, Rene Wyndham.